-Machino Cafe is a sandwich and ice cream shop that functions as a cozy neighbourhood cafe with WiFi.
+Machino Donuts (formerly Machino Cafe) is a sandwich and ice cream shop that functions as a cozy neighbourhood cafe with WiFi.

 The spot also functions as its own bakery, all baked goods including the hearty white buns used for all sandwiches made in house, the scent of this activity often wafting through the small space.